 Notes

-Lower Sugar Option: Follow the recipe as written above, but use 1 ½ cups water and ½ cup lemonade instead.
-This version contains 85 calories, 0 g fat, 2 mg sodium, 20 g carb (17 g sugars), 0 g protein, 0 mg cholesterol
+*For a lower-sugar option, follow the recipe as written, but use 1 ½ cups water and ½ cup lemonade instead.
+This version contains 85 calories, 0 g fat, 2 mg sodium, 20 g carb (17 g sugars), 0 g protein, and 0 mg cholesterol.

-Lemon Juice Option: Follow the recipe as written above, but use 2 cups water and 2 tablespoons fresh lemon juice (the juice of about 1 small lemon).
-This version contains 72 calories, 0 g fat, 2 mg sodium, 19 g carb (16 g sugars), 0 g protein, 0 mg cholesterol
+Another lower-sugar version can be made by replacing the lemonade with lemon juice.
+You would, again, follow the recipe as written above, but use 2 cups water and 2 tablespoons fresh lemon juice instead of the lemonade (the juice of about 1 small lemon).
+This version contains 72 calories, 0 g fat, 2 mg sodium, 19 g carb (16 g sugars), 0 g protein, and 0 mg cholesterol.

 Nutrition Information